Sandhill Farm House Garden

 Sandhill Farm House is the much loved home and teaching garden of Rosemary Alexander.
 It is open regularly to visitors from all parts of the world.

 Inside gate – the green and white garden.
-Although pale shadow of the white garden at Sissinghurst, here the white flowers show up beautifully in the evening, many white flowering plants being heavily scented so attract moths.
-Mainly topiarised Phillyrea and Podocarpus and Hydrangea quercifolia, underplanted with Narcissi, Tulipa, Nicotiana, Cosmo, Ammi and Orlaya plus Anemone ‘Honorine Joubert’ for autumn.
+Here the white flowers show up beautifully in the evening, many white flowering plants being heavily scented so attract moths.
+Mainly topiarised Phillyrea, Podocarpus and Hydrangea quercifolia, underplanted with Narcissi, Tulipa, Nicotiana, Cosmo, Ammi and Orlaya plus Anemone ‘Honorine Joubert’ for autumn.
 Scent and pale colours show up against topiary when friends arrive for supper.

 The ‘motorway’ or main entrance path

 Very dry and sun-baked.
 Clipped box balls give structure all year round.
-Libertia grandiflora, Helianthemum, Thymus and Oreganum (for butterflies) for the rest of the year.
+Libertia grandiflora, Dianthus cruentis for butterflies and various thymes.
 Blue and white crocus and other bulbs come out in March.
-Lavandula ‘Grosso’ planted on top of wall to separate from ‘woodland garden’, loving the hot, dry and well-drained soil.
+Lavandula ‘Hidcote’ planted on top of wall to separate from ‘woodland garden’, loving the hot, dry and well-drained soil.

 The most difficult area of the garden and still far from right.
 Dry soil at the base of walls and no matter how much new soil and compost we dig in annually, it quickly disappears.
 Very dry, baked and thin poor soil at base of walls.
 Against house walls planted Wisteria, Rosa banksia ‘Lutea’ and Rosa ‘Pierre de Ronsard’, Trachelospermum jasminoides, Rosa ‘Crimson Bengal’and a vine on wall when I arrived which refused to die – most years it produces about 30 bunches of sweet edible grapes.
 Turned it into a ‘dry’ garden with euphorbia, salvia, yucca, and other Mediterranean-type planting but still work in progress.